New Technologies

 Looking at this general chart below (which is not mine and I forgot the source):

-A word About sibilance, and a different approach:
+A word About sibilance, EQ, and our different approach:

 Phase shifts issues derive from many sources like comb filtering, all EQ & EQ apps, improper digital filters used in devices, even improper usage of opamps in audio gear.
 All can lead to issues, but one of the main issues is the inability to differentiate slight treble echo and spacial reflections, causing parasitical phase shift peaks.
-These peaks are both fast and dynamic, so require a faster transducer which can handle higher dynamics.
+These peaks are parasitic to all the latest measurement rigs that use ear & pinna in the coupling device, so the peaks may not even be from the headohones, This is why we take many measurements and positions of the headphones.
+Regardless, Peaks are both fast and dynamic, so require a faster transducer which can handle higher dynamics.

 So it is critical for the headphones to be clean and free of distortions and phase issues in this area (5-8khz), so as to have less audibly pronounced sibilance.
 So ideally, the solution is not about making corrections with dips to the EQ.